C

 Where to Find the Comb-Crested Jacana

-The comb-crested jacana inhabits the northern coastal edge of Australia (Great Sandy Desert, Northern Territory, Queensland, and New South Whales) and lives in five other countries, including Indonesia, Malaysia, Papua New Guinea, Philippines, and Timor-Leste.
+The comb-crested jacana inhabits the northern coastal edge of Australia (Great Sandy Desert, Northern Territory, Queensland, and New South Wales) and lives in five other countries, including Indonesia, Malaysia, Papua New Guinea, the Philippines, and Timor-Leste.
 Its habitat includes freshwater wetlands with an abundance of floating aquatic vegetation.
 You may find this species in short-grass uplands away from water during the breeding season.

 The males alone build a flimsy platform on floating aquatic vegetation.
 They construct it using stems and plants they find in the water.
 You will often find it near the water’s edge, partially covered by nearby plants.

-Scientific Name
+Classification and Scientific Name

 The comb-crested jacana (Irediparra gallinacea) belongs to the Charadriiformes order, a diverse group of birds that eat invertebrates and live near the water.
 Their Jacanidae family encompasses the jacanas, a group of tropical waders known for their elongated toes.
 It is the only member in its genus, Irediparra.
 The comb-crested jacana has three recognized subspecies.